Fatemeh Sadeghi

 At the 2019 Asian Karate Championships held in Tashkent, Uzbekistan, she won one of the bronze medals in the women's individual kata event.

 In 2021, she competed at the World Olympic Qualification Tournament held in Paris, France hoping to qualify for the 2020 Summer Olympics in Tokyo, Japan.

 She won one of the bronze medals in her event at the 2022 Asian Karate Championships held in Tashkent, Uzbekistan.
+She also won one of the bronze medals in her event at the 2023 Asian Karate Championships held in Malacca, Malaysia.